sagemath/sage-archive-2023-02-01/README.md

 [macOS] Preparing the Platform
 ------------------------------

-Make sure you have installed the most current version of Xcode supported on your version of macOS.
-If you don't, either go to https://developer.apple.com/, sign up, and download the free Xcode package, or get it from Apple's app store.

-You also need to install the "command line tools": After installing Xcode, run `xcode-select --install` from a terminal window; then click "Install" in the pop-up window.
-(When using Mountain Lion or earlier, you need to install the command line tools from Xcode: run Xcode; then from the File menu, choose "Preferences", then the "Downloads" tab, and then "Install" the Command Line Tools.)
+You will need the Xcode Command Line Tools.
+Open a terminal window and run `xcode-select --install`; then click "Install" in the pop-up window.

 Optionally, you can consider installing Homebrew ("the missing package manager for macOS") from https://brew.sh/, which can provide libraries